jpbouza/BlenRig/readme.rst

 * Layer renaming UI has been improved in the Rig Tools Panel

 * Toggling fingers and toes in the Reproportion Guide is now much faster.

+* Blender 3.0 is no longer supported by the Rigging Assistant Guides

 **Fixed:**